cyclejs/cyclejs/dom/.scripts/docs-template.md

 # Cycle DOM

-A collection of Cycle.js drivers to enable interaction with the DOM.
-It includes a DOM Driver, an HTML Driver, both based on [snabbdom](https://github.com/paldepind/snabbdom/) as the Virtual DOM library.
+A Cycle.js driver to enable interaction with the DOM.
+The driver is based on [snabbdom](https://github.com/paldepind/snabbdom/) as the Virtual DOM library.

 ```
 npm install @cycle/dom